XunyuH/WSPN/README.md

 # WSPN
 This is the PyTorch implementation of wavelet-spatial progressive network (WSPN).
 WSPN is a highly parameter-efficient deep learning-based super-resolution method.
-This repository includes implementations of other models (SRCNN, RFDN, RCAN, DFCAN) compared in our paper ***Super-resolution optical microscopy via a wavelet-spatial progressive network with high parameter efficiency***.
+This repository includes implementations of other models (SRCNN, RFDN, RCAN, DFCAN) compared in our paper ***Super-resolution optical microscopy via a wavelet-spatial progressive network with high parameter efficiency***(https://doi.org/10.1364/OE.590296).
 We also provide a public available dataset, BPAEC, for evaluating generalizability of deep learning-based methods across microscopy modalities.

 ## Requirements
 ```